-I adjure you, O daughters of Jerusalem,

-By the roes, and by the hinds of the field,

-(By all that is loving and beautiful and constant)

-That ye stir not up, nor awake My love,
+I adjure you, O daughters of Jerusalem, By the roes, and by the hinds of the field, (By all that is loving and beautiful and constant), That ye stir not up, nor awake My love, Until she[3] please.

-Until she please.

-May we all, while living down here, in the world, but not of it, find our home in the heavenly places to which we are seated together with CHRIST.
-Sent into the world to witness for our
+May we all, while living down here, in the world, but not of it, find our home in the heavenly places to which we have been raised, and in which we are seated together with Christ.
+Sent into the world to witness for our Master, may we ever be strangers there, ready to confess Him the true object of our soul's devotion.